leemengtw/cat-recognition-train/README.md

 # Cat-recognition-app
-A cloud-based machine learning (ML) application recognize cats in pictures.
+A cloud-based machine learning (ML) application recognizing cats in pictures.

-This repository contain all the necessary python code required to build a ML application and deploy it on the AWS.
+This repository contain all the necessary python code required to build a ML application and deploy it on the AWS end-to-end.

 ## Demo